 Counterparty risk is the risk that the Swap Dealer (or its Credit Support Provider or Guarantor) will not fulfill its obligations as specified by the terms of the swap.
 An issuer that elects not to clear its swap is exposed to the credit and counterparty risk of the Swap Dealer.
 If an Event of Default or Termination Event occurs as to the Swap Dealer, including, without limitation, as a result of the Swap Dealer's bankruptcy or significant ratings downgrade, you will generally have the right to terminate the swap, but the amount of any payment you receive, if any termination payments are owed to you, would be subject to the Swap Dealer's ability to make the required payment.
-Upon the bankruptcy or other insolvency of a Swap Dealer, among other things, your obligation to make payments to your insolvent counterparty, the timing of swap terminations and the valuation of a swap upon its termination as well as your right to the return of any excess collateral you may not receive amounts from the Swap Dealer to which you would otherwise be entitled, including but not limited to ongoing payments under the swap, termination payments and the return of any excess collateral.
+Upon the bankruptcy or other insolvency of a Swap Dealer, among other things, your obligation to make payments to your insolvent counterparty, the timing of swap terminations and the valuation of a swap upon its termination as well as your right to the return of any excess collateral you may have posted, may be determined, or affected, by principles of relevant bankruptcy or other insolvency law.
+You may not receive amounts from the Swap Dealer to which you would otherwise be entitled, including but not limited to ongoing payments under the swap, termination payments and the return of any excess collateral.
 You should consult with your counsel regarding these and other considerations, and your rights, in the event of the Swap Dealer's bankruptcy or other applicable insolvency proceeding.